Academic Organizations | Honor Societies | Athletic and Spirit Groups | Campus Involvement

 Freshman Leadership Initiative

-The Huntingdon Freshman Leadership Initiative is an interactive leadership experience geared to assist Huntingdon College students in reaching their full potential during their college years and beyond.
-Whether by attending seminars on numerous leadership topics, self-management education, an etiquette series, community service projects, lectures or luncheons featuring influential guest speakers, the Leadership Initiative exposes participants to the fundamental skills of leadership.
+The Huntingdon Freshman Leadership Initiative (FLI) is an interactive leadership experience geared to assist Huntingdon College freshmen in reaching their full potential during their college years and beyond.
+Whether through attendance at seminars on numerous leadership topics, self-management education, freshmen forums, etiquette sessions, community service projects, luncheons featuring influential guest speakers, or off-campus retreats, the Freshman Leadership Initiative exposes participants to the fundamental skills of leadership at Huntingdon College.

 Music and Drama Groups